 "If progress is not made, the equity market should either pause or correct until meaningful progress is made."

-Seven of the 11 major S&P 500 sectors fell, with the technology index's 1.31 percent loss leading the decliners.
+Six of the 11 major S&P 500 sectors fell, with the technology index dropping 1 percent.

-Apple, Microsoft, Alphabet, Oracle and Facebook weighed more on the S&P 500 than any other companies.
+Apple, Microsoft, Alphabet, Oracle and Facebook were among the stocks weighing most on the S&P 500.

 Technology has been the best performing S&P 500 sector so far this year with a 37 percent rise.
 The sector's stretched valuations make it vulnerable to selling as investors worry that promised tax reductions might not emerge.

-Declining issues outnumbered advancing ones on the NYSE by a 1.89-to-1 ratio; on Nasdaq, a 1.71-to-1 ratio favored decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 2.02-to-1 ratio; on Nasdaq, a 1.82-to-1 ratio favored decliners.
 (Additional reporting by Tanya Agrawal and Caroline Valetkevitch; Editing by James Dalgleish)